Do Car Dealerships Offer Temporary Insurance?

 Most car dealerships offer temporary insurance, making it easy to drive off the lot with your new vehicle.

 However, depending on your policy, you may not need the dealership’s temporary insurance.
-In many cases, your personal policy covers new vehicles, rental cars, and other vehicles you drive.
+Your personal policy often covers new vehicles, rental cars, and other vehicles you drive.

 Keep reading to find out everything you need to know about car dealerships and temporary insurance.